CS-LEE2022/ML_data_pipeline/README.md

 # Problem 3: Integrate ML Training

-Task_id= model_training
+- Task_id= model_training

-Python module: tasks/ ML_model_training_polyreg.py
+- Python module: tasks/ ML_model_training_polyreg.py

 Linear regression model is too restrict in this case.
-We only have two features, in order to capture the non-linear relationship between the

-features and the target, I chose to use polynomial regression model with the order of 2, The RMSE (root-mean-square-error) is much reduced

-compared to the linear regression.
+We only have two features, in order to capture the non-linear relationship between the features and the target, I chose to use polynomial regression model with the order of 2, The RMSE (root-mean-square-error) is much reduced compared to the linear regression.

 # Problem 4: Model Serving

-I used FastAPI to create the API .
+I used FastAPI to create the API.
 To test with the API, direct to the other/API folder in terminal, then:

-pip install -r requirements.txt
+- pip install -r requirements.txt

-uvicorn app:app –reload    # start the server
+- uvicorn app:app –reload    # start the server

 The following screenshot shows the server is running: